-PLEASE TAKE NOTICE that the 2007 Annual Meeting of Stockholders of ROLLINS, INC., a Delaware corporation (the "Company"), will be held at the Company's offices located at 2170 Piedmont Road, N.E., Atlanta, Georgia, on Tuesday, April 24, 2007, at 12:30 P.M.
+PLEASE TAKE NOTICE that the 2009 Annual Meeting of Stockholders of ROLLINS, INC., a Delaware corporation (the "Company"), will be held at the Company's offices located at 2170 Piedmont Road, N.E., Atlanta, Georgia, on Tuesday, April 28, 2009, at 12:30 P.M.

-At the meeting you will be asked to:
+At the meeting, you will be asked to:

-- 1. Elect three Class III Directors to the Board of Directors: - 2.
+- 1. Elect the three Class II nominees identified in the attached Proxy Statement to the Board of Directors; - 2.
+Elect the one Class I nominee identified in the attached Proxy Statement to the Board of Directors; and - 3.
 Consider and act upon such other business as may properly come before the Annual Meeting or any adjournment of the meeting.

-The Proxy Statement dated March 27, 2007 is attached.
+The Proxy Statement dated March 16, 2009 is attached.

-The Board of Directors has fixed the close of business on March 16, 2007, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.
+The Board of Directors has fixed the close of business on February 27, 2009, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.